Medela

 Acquisition in 2010

-ApaTech Ltd. is an ortho-biologics company based in Elstree, United Kingdom, specializing in synthetic bone repair materials for surgical applications.
-Founded in 2001, the company develops innovative products such as Actifuse, a synthetic bone graft that enhances bone formation and is particularly effective for small void filling and spinal fusion.
-Additionally, ApaTech offers ApaPore, a porous hydroxyapatite grafting solution designed for the revision of failed total joint arthroplasties and the treatment of bone defects.
-The Actifuse MIS Bone Graft Delivery System provides precise delivery and placement for a range of surgical procedures, including open and minimally invasive operations.
-ApaTech distributes its products through a network of partners across multiple countries, including those in Europe and Australia.
-The company also maintains operations in London, Foxborough, Massachusetts, and Berlin, Germany.
+ApaTech Ltd. is an ortho-biologics company specializing in the production of synthetic bone repair materials.
+Founded in 2001 and headquartered in Elstree, United Kingdom, the company offers a range of products designed to enhance bone formation and facilitate surgical procedures.
+Its flagship product, Actifuse, is a synthetic bone graft that promotes the formation of new bone in graft and host structures, making it suitable for small void filling and spinal fusion applications.
+Additionally, ApaTech provides ApaPore, a porous hydroxyapatite grafting material used for cemented revision of failed total joint arthroplasties, spinal fusions, fracture fixations, and treatment of bone defects.
+The Actifuse MIS Bone Graft Delivery System allows for controlled delivery and precise placement of the graft during both open and minimally invasive surgeries.
+ApaTech distributes its products across various countries, including those in Europe, the Middle East, and Australia, and maintains operations in London, Foxborough, Massachusetts, and Berlin, Germany.

 Kalobios Pharmaceuticals